 Before she had even returned to the U.S., the news departments of both C.B.S. and N.B.C. did serious half-hour documentary reports to assess the “impact of Mrs. John F. Kennedy on the global scene.”
 There was no consideration of her having any political intelligence, rather it was all through the prism of her “youthful composure and lovely gowns.”
 Nevertheless, as Edwin Newman concluded, in old Europe, the U.S. was viewed as a “woman’s country” and “young people’s country,” and that “Mrs. Kennedy did represent the American way of life,” and was now “part of the world’s most discussed cast.”
 A Chicago Daily News analysis reported that her “tact, charm and sweet manners greatly eased her husband’s difficult diplomatic discussions with the austere de Gaulle.
 This is possibly the first time in American history that a First Lady has taken such an important, if indirect, part in her country’s foreign policy.”

 The Kennedys left on June 2 for their next stop, Vienna, Austria, where the President would have his first encounter with his short and chubby Cold War rival, the deadly bear of Communism himself, Premier Nikita Khrushchev.

 The First Lady would face the wily Soviet leader on her own terms.
 Unlike her husband whose meetings with him resulted in a stalemate, however, Jackie would tear the Iron Curtain without dropping her seventh veil.

-Next, Part II: The Communists and the Queen
+Next, Part 2: The Communists and the Queen